-The Protocol applies to the following claims:
+It applies to the following types of claims:

-- where the small claims track would not be the normal track for the claim.
+- where the small claims track would not be the normal track for the claim

-Stage 1 of the process involves the following steps being taken:
+Stage 1 involves the following:

 Completion of a Claim Notification Form

-The Claim Notification Form should be verified with a statement of truth signed by the Claimant or his legal representative.
+The Claimant must complete and send a Claim Notification Form (CNF) to the defendant and their insurer (there are prescribed forms for this purpose).
+The CNF should be verified with a statement of truth signed by the claimant (or their legal representative).

-The Defendant’s insurer is expected to acknowledge receipt electronically of the Claim Notification Form the next day after receipt.
-The insurer is expected to send the Claimant an “Insurer Response” within 15 days.
-If the claim is being dealt with by the Motor Insurers’ Bureau they have 30 days to respond.
+The defendant’s insurer is expected to acknowledge receipt electronically of the CNF the next day after receipt.
+The insurer must then send the claimant an Insurer Response within 15 days.
+If the claim is being dealt with by the Motor Insurers’ Bureau, they have 30 days to respond.

 Certificate of recoverable benefits

-The Defendant is required, before the end of Stage 1, to apply to the Compensation Recovery Unit for a certificate of recoverable benefits.
+The defendant is required, before the end of Stage 1, to apply to the Compensation Recovery Unit for a certificate of recoverable benefits.

-If the Defendant alleges contributory negligence (other than where a Claimant admits to not wearing a seat beat) or does not respond or does not admit liability or notifies the Claimant that he considers that inadequate mandatory information has been provided or that the small claims track would be the normal track for the claim.
+If the defendant alleges contributory negligence on the claimant’s part (except where the claimant admits to not wearing a seat beat), or does not respond or admit to liability the protocol ceases to apply.
+It also ceases to apply if the defendant notifies the claimant that they consider that inadequate mandatory information has been provided, or that the small claims track would be the normal track for the claim.

 Stage 2 of the process involves the following steps being taken: